dtPaTh/cloud-service-integrations/container-integration/application-only-windows.md

 ENV CORECLR_PROFILER_PATH_64="c:/programdata/dynatrace/oneagent/agent/bin/windows-x86-64/oneagentloader.dll"
 ENV CORECLR_PROFILER_PATH="c:/programdata/dynatrace/oneagent/agent/bin/windows-x86-64/oneagentloader.dll"
 ```

-## Running your container
-Before you can run your container, you need to pass the necessary Dynatrace connection parameters to your container image.
-The following parameters are expected to be passed as environment variables:

-*For testing purposes, you can pass these parameters as environment variables when running the container, but for security reasons,
-you should store and pass the credentials from a secret vaults to your container.*

 ## Example - Containerized .NET 6 application
 Assuming you have a containerized .NET 6 application with a dockerfile like this: